vuestorefront/storefront-api/docs/guide/general/installation.md

 - You need [`git`](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-18-04) installed.

 :::tip NOTE
-We will walk you with docker on *Linux*.
-(Specifically *Ubuntu 18.04* if needed)
+We will walk you through installation with docker on *Linux*.
+(Specifically *Ubuntu 18.04*)

 There is only one bias for Docker before using it; *Run it on Linux*.
-Docker is native Linux, was created using a Linux technology; LXC (linux container) in the first place.
-Even though there were many attempts made to make it available to other platforms as it does on Linux, and it has definitely been on a progress, however, using Docker on Linux is the solidest way to deal with the technology.
+Docker is native to Linux and was created using a Linux technology; LXC (linux container).
+Even though there were many attempts to make it available on other platforms as it is on Linux (and there has definitely been progress in this regard), using Docker on Linux is the most reliable way to deal with the technology.

 :::